dockerland/dex/README.md

 ### containerize your application

-The process is no different than providing a regular Dockerfile that includes your application and its dependencies.
+The process is no different than providing a normal Dockerfile including your application and it's dependencies.
 If you have already containerized your application, all you need to do is add dex specific [label(s)](https://docs.docker.com/engine/reference/builder/#/label).

 See [docs/HOWTO.md](docs/HOWTO.md#containerize-your-application) for details